darklang/dark/fsharp-backend/tests/httptestfiles/README.md

 Note that while HTTP requires headers to end lines with \r\n instead of \n, the test files use \n (the files are parsed and corrected before being sent to the server).

+The Content-Length must be set correctly (it's also allowed to not send it).
+The test suite will check that the Content-length matches the request body's length.
+After the request body, include exactly one blank line to separate it from the start of "\[response\]".

 # Responses